PhilippeLeroux/oracle_bash_completion/readme.md

 	* start : must be tested on policy managed (-eval) & One Node (-node).
 	* stop : must be tested on policy managed (-eval).
 	* enable : tested on RAC only.
+	* disable : tested on RAC only.
+	* getenv : tested on RAC only.
+	* setenv : tested on RAC only.
+	* unsetenv : tested on RAC only.

+	Options not supported for commands (todo) :
+	* add
+	* remove
+	* modify
+	* update
+	* upgrade
+	* downgrade

 ### Installation
 Copy file `srvctl.bash` to `/etc/bash_completion.d`